No matter if you're an experienced camper, or are just starting out, there's nothing like a sudden rain shower to make you miss your home comforts.

 You can use a tent while it's raining - but it's important to consider whether you've got the right equipment for camping in the rain.

 It sounds simple, but it's vital that you only use a waterproof tent for camping in the rain.
-Some canvas or older tents may not have adequate water resistance, so it's important you double check your things as you pack.
+Some canvas or older tents may not have adequate water resistance, so it's important you double check your things as you pack, and make sure you know how to waterproof tents as well as possible.

 You should also make sure you have the right camping rain gear.
 Warm clothing items - such as rain pants that wick moisture - are a must, and spare tarps and garbage bags are also really handy.
 Remember to bring a marquee or porch attachment if you have one, and don't forget your ground cloth!